CBussom/TeleTag/Weekly Reports/Weekly Report(11-15).md

 + Got the viewmodels working in hand with the Bluetooth connection.
 + Right now the app is crashing when we are switching the views.
 + The app is only running on Cameron's Android device without crashing.
++ Making ViewModels access data from 1 place not a pressing matter at the moment.

 ## This Week's Goals
 1. Fix the bugs within the app so that it won't crash when the users are switching the views(peer review).
 2. Get the app to run, without crashing, on other Android devices.
 3. Get the connection up and running between the devices.
+4. Edit SQLite code to create correct tables

 # *Individual Team Contributions*